All Mercy services are open. See safe options for care and the latest COVID-19 vaccine information.

 If you’re experiencing repeated panic attacks and think you may have panic disorder, share your concerns with your Mercy doctor.
-Although no specific lab test can diagnose panic disorder, your doctor will examine you to rule out other health issues.
+Although no specific lab test can diagnose panic disorder, your doctor may have you complete self-evaluations, assessments as well as ask questions regarding your symptoms.
+After your diagnostic evaluation, your doctor or therapist will reference the DSM-5 to determine if you meet the diagnostic criteria for panic disorder.

 Your doctor may refer you to a Mercy behavioral health professional to ensure you get the best possible care.
 Therapy can help you manage thoughts and behaviors that contribute to panic attacks.
 A combination of the following programs is often used to treat panic disorder.